farrasdoko/amir-course/README.md

 How to append string on objective C

+- Array Of Users Swift

+Filter the array to find specific information of user which name == "Bannett"

 - Dice Exercise

 Roll the dice 100 times and see how much each head get